vegetablejuiceftw/voxel-game-engine-prototype/README.md

 Dispersion of sheep from danger and competition

-This is great for simulationg large set of npc to convey a sense of activity in the world.
+This is great for simulating large set of npc to convey a sense of activity in the world.

 Wolves